 - 1. Mapping the signals; - 2.
 Consult with colleagues and, if necessary, consult safely at home; - 3.
-Conversation with client: - 4.
+Discussion with client: - 4.
 Causes of domestic violence or child abuse: - Do I suspect domestic violence or child abuse based on step 1 to step 3? - Do I suspect acute or structural insecurity? - 5.
 Make two decisions: - is reporting necessary? - Is providing or organizing help (also) possible?

-The reporting code is brought to the attention of employees every year.
+Every year, the reporting code is brought to the attention of and discussed with employees at least twice.
 The step-by-step plan is available at the location in a visible place.

-In case of loss: We work with a protocol on what to do in the event of loss.
+In case of loss: we work with a protocol on what to do in the event of loss.

-In case of bullying: We work with a bullying protocol.
+In case of bullying: we work with a bullying protocol